Frequently Asked Questions

 Programming Questions

-The Standard API (Application Programming Interface) is a set of JavaScript function calls that enable programmers to control SitePal characters’ behavior from the web page in which it is embedded.
-The API enables control of every aspect of your character’s appearance and actions.
+The Standard API (Application Programming Interface) is a set of JavaScript function calls that enable programmers to control an avatar's behavior from the web page in which it is embedded.
+The API enables control of every aspect of your avatar’s appearance and actions.
 This includes speech of course, which, by using the API can be tailored to specific visitors.

 Yes.
-Programmers may use the API functions to modify the behavior of a character in response to user interaction with the page.
-For example: add a button that will initiate speech, or speak a specific audio when user rolls over a specific image.
+Programmers may use the API functions to modify the behavior of a avatar in response to user interaction with the page.
+For example: to add a button that will initiate speech, or to speak a specific audio when user rolls over a specific image.

-Yes, Programmers can do so using our Client API.
-Repeated calls to sayText or sayAudio are automatically queued for playback, and will play the audios in sequence. (note: you can disable queuing by turning on “interrupt mode”).
+Yes, you can do so without programming by assigning several audios to your Scene.
+Programmers can do so by using the API.
+Repeated calls to sayText or sayAudio are automatically queued for playback, and will play the audios in sequence (note: queuing can be disabled by turning on “interrupt mode” - check the API Reference document for details).